AwalHossain/text-analyze/readme.md

 # Text Harmony Analyzer

 A sophisticated text analysis tool built with NestJS and React, featuring real-time text analysis, user authentication, and comprehensive reporting.
-This project implements a complete solution for analyzing texts with a focus on clean architecture, test-driven development, and modern web practices.

 ## 🔍 Project Overview

 Text Analyzer provides a set of robust APIs to analyze text properties including word count, character count, sentence count, paragraph count, and longest words.
 The application implements user authentication via Google OAuth 2.0, ensuring only authorized users can access the analysis endpoints.
-All text analyses are stored in a database, allowing users to review their history.
+Only the full text analyses are stored in a database, allowing users to review their history.

 ## 🏗️ Architecture & Design Patterns